India’s first all-around light.

-When we started work on this project in 2006, almost 40 % of India lacked electricity.
-Add to this, many villages lacked steady power supply both during the day and at night.
-This meant many houses lacked light during the night.
-Having a lantern was no solution either.
-Most lanterns did not have batteries that could last the night.
+When this project commenced in 2006, almost 40% of India lacked electricity.
+Many villages lacked a steady power supply both during the day and at night.
+Having a lantern was not a viable solution either since most lanterns did not have batteries that could last through the night.

-At this time, Amara Raja was launching their new miniature VRLA batteries for the automotive market.
+At the time, Amara Raja was launching their new miniature VRLA batteries for the automotive market.
 They were also looking at applications for this battery outside their main market.
-Given that a large part of the country lacked proper electricity, the company decided to build lighting products around this battery.
-In a small and very portable volume, the lantern was designed to deliver 16h of light on a single charge
+Given that a large part of the country lacked proper electricity, they seized the opportunity and decided to build lighting products around this battery.
+In a small and very portable volume, the lantern was designed to deliver 16 hours of light on a single charge.

-We conducted several rounds of studies with users in rural and semi-urban India. through them, we learnt that most ‘emergency lanterns’ were directional.
-This meant that large parts of the room had low or no light.
-Moreover most people couldn’t afford more than one lighting product per house.
+We conducted several rounds of studies with users in rural and semi-urban India.
+Through them, we learnt that most ‘emergency lanterns’ were directional; large parts of the room were left unlit.
+Additionally, most people couldn’t afford more than one lighting product per house.

 The writing was on the wall.
 We had to come up with a design that threw light all round the room.
-Also it had to be fairly priced and compact.
-This meant using as less parts and material as possible.
+The product had to be fairly priced and compact.
+This meant using as few parts and as little material as possible.

 We built the lantern around a parabolic reflector.
 This allowed us to use only a few LEDs, to light up both the room and the ground right beside the lantern.
-As a result, our customers could now read and do other activities together.
+As a result, our customers now had a multi-directional light source!
 The handle folds down neatly and disappears into the design.
 A cord winder below allows the product to be carried into the fields at night.
-And an ambient light sensor prevents the lantern from unintentionally being switched on and squandering precious power.
-At only Rs 1299, this product disrupted a stagnant product category, spawning many copies of its form factor.
+An ambient light sensor prevents the lantern from unintentionally being switched on and squandering precious power.
+At an economical price, this product disrupted a stagnant product category, spawning many copies of its form factor.